Our students have contributed more than 120,211 hours of unpaid, law-related public service since 2000.

 Who do I contact if I have a problem with one of the computers or a question about the software?

 - Ask for assistance at the Circulation Desk.
-The problem may be one that the Circulation Desk Assistants can resolve or they will request assistance from the Technology/Access Services Assistant or a librarian.
+The problem may be one that the Circulation Desk Assistants can resolve or they will request assistance from a librarian or MediaTech.

 How do I log in to MyRWU?